jhpyle/docassemble/_docs/development.md

 The interview files are available almost immediately when installing into the Playground.

+You can also use the `dawatchinstall` shell script to run `dainstall` automatically when any file in a directory changes:

+{% highlight bash %}
+dawatchinstall --playground docassemble-custody
+{% endhighlight %}

+The `dawatchinstall` script calls `dainstall` with `--norestart` by default, except when a `.py` file is changed, in which case `--norestart` is omitted.

+For more information about these commands, consult the README for the [`docassemblecli`] Python package.

 # <a name="core"></a>Workflow for making changes to the core docassemble code

 If you want to make changes to the **docassemble** code, clone the